In the song Ironic, the lyrics were all too fitting for my yesterday’s lunch ordeal:

 Add the tomato and stock and bring to a simmer.
-Add join now the milk, sriracha sauce, and oregano and simmer for 10 to 15 minutes.
+Add the milk, sriracha sauce, and oregano and simmer for 10 to 15 minutes.

 Add the blue cheese and blend soup in a blender or by using an immersion blender (you can also omit this step for a slightly chunky soup).
 Serve with additional sriracha and blue cheese, if desired.

 Yield: 4 servings (about 1 1/3 cups each)

 Nutrition Information (per serving): 196 calories; 9.5 g. fat; 18 mg. cholesterol; 583 mg. sodium; 18 g. carbohydrate; 2.8 g. fiber; 9.8 g. protein

 Result: Tangy – between the sriracha, onion, and blue cheese, this soup is surely not short on flavor!
 This soup comes together in about 20 minutes and is very unique.
 I absolutely loved the blending of the various flavors…it just worked!